The Working Origins Timeline

 Myth & Mediation

 A number of human populations existed across Africa and Eurasia from 450 to 100 thousand years ago.
-In this timeline, they are described as Early Homo sapiens.
+In this timeline, they are described as early Homo sapiens.

 This period is marked by the controlled use of fire, the emergence of storytelling and myth, and the beginnings of belief systems.